 - Safari: Preferences -> Privacy -> Select Disable Location Services.

 - Microsoft Edge: Open your main computer settings -> Privacy -> Location.
-This is Microsoft’s new browser, its settings are within your computer, not the browser itself.
+This is Microsoft’s new browser; its settings are inside your computer, not in the browser itself.

 Anonymous web searching

 More than anything, Google just loves to collect information about you.
-They use this to sell to advertisers in order to better target you for online advertising.
-There’re two ways you can have better anonymous surfing when you search:
+The company uses and sells this information to advertisers to better target you for online advertising.
+There’re two ways you can have better anonymous surfing when you search online:

 - Using Google: Go to Settings -> My Activity -> Delete activity by.
-Now select the date range you want to erase your information from.
+Now select the date range of the information you want to erase.

 - Stop Googling: The absolute best way to get Google to stop collecting your data is to stop using Google.
-Start using the search engine called DuckDuckGo.
-It is pretty much the only search engine in the world which does not store and track data about you.
+Alternatively, use DuckDuckGo.
+It is pretty much the only search engine in the world which does not store and track personal data.

-Google is a very useful tool with a wide variety free tools to use online.
-These tools come at a cost, and that cost is data being tracked.
+Google is a very useful tool with a wide variety of free tools that can be used online.
+These tools come at a cost though, and that cost is your data being tracked.

 Stopping social media tracking

-Social media is another one of those online tools which is free, but it comes at the cost of your anonymity.
-Every single social media website that you used some sort of tracking for advertising purposes.
-Because they’re only 99% evil as they allow you to turn this off:
+Social media is another one of those free online tools, but it comes at the cost of your anonymity.
+Every single social media site out there has some sort of tracking for advertising purposes.
+Good thing. these sites are only 99% evil; they will still allow you to turn off this tracking:

 - Facebook: Go to Facebook Settings -> Ads -> Ads based on my use of websites and apps -> Edit -> Choose Settings -> Off.

-- LinkedIn: Click on Privacy and Settings -> Accounts -> Managing Advertising Preferences.
+- LinkedIn: Go to Privacy and Settings -> Accounts -> Managing Advertising Preferences.

 Anonymous web surfing tools and tactics

-If you are certain that having any sort of online anonymity is impossible, I hope that the simple tools and tactics above have shown you otherwise.
-Be sure to have your VPN on, use an anonymous browser, and you’ll be well underway to having greater anonymity on the web.
+If you are sure that it’s impossible to have some sort of online anonymity, I hope that the simple tools and tactics above have shown you otherwise.
+Be sure to have your VPN on, and use an anonymous browser.
+If you do these, you’ll be well underway to having greater anonymity on the web.